Available on campus in full time and part time mode and online in part time mode.

 The second part of the course consists of a dissertation of not more than 15,000 words; students must complete the first part of the course before proceeding to the dissertation.
 The dissertation is expected to provide evidence of a person’s analytical, evaluative and creative abilities.
 The dissertation will be on a topic of your choice which builds on your study from Part One.

 Entry Requirements for both pathways

-- A Degree in a previous discipline (at least 2nd class)
+- A Degree in a previous discipline (at least 2nd class).

-- A score of 7 or over on the ILETS test for non-native English speakers
+- A score of 7 or over on the IELTS test for non-native English speakers.

 Students who complete 60 credits can obtain a Postgraduate Certificate; students who complete Part One (120 credits) can receive a Postgraduate Diploma without attempting the dissertation (Part Two).